 Leisa knows what makes news, what makes a media campaign work, and what the media needs in a spokesperson.

-Leisa is the journalist television networks send to ask the hard questions – the very same questions many corporate executives and community leaders need to know how to handle.
+Leisa is the journalist television networks would send to ask the hard questions – the very same questions many corporate executives and community leaders need to know how to handle.

 She knows, from decades of experience, that media attention – particularly negative media attention – comes when you’re not prepared and it is swift and unrelenting.